Cosmitar/reactive-blueimp-gallery/README.md

 ```

 ### Slides
-The slide component it also comes as ReactiveBlueImpGallery property.
-In the first example the slide component is receiving just one prop but they can accept others.
+The slide component it also comes as `ReactBlueImpGallery` property.
+In the first example of this page, the slide component is receiving just one prop but they can accept others.

 :nut_and_bolt:`source` for image or video resource, this is an alias of `href` also valid for images but not for video slides.